Controllers

 {

-$this->forward('site/default/user', ['username' => 'Bill']);
+return $this->forward('site/default/user', ['username' => 'Bill']);

 }

-Interact with the request
+Working with request parameters

 public function userAction()